WaggishSaucer62/R53-CANBUS-datamanager/README.md

 ## TODO:
  - [x] Refactor to use classes and PlatformIO.
- - [ ] Add SD card support.
+ - [x] Add SD card support.
  - [ ] Make HP estimation actually accurate.
  - [ ] See if it is possible to make it automatically sleep and wake from CAN signals.
- - [x] See if it is possible to provide compiled code to make it easier to flash to ESP32.
+ - [x] Provide compiled code to make it easier to flash to ESP32.
- - [ ] Complete and upload PCBs.
+ - [x] Complete and upload PCBs.
- - [ ] Complete and upload 3D printed models for housings and mounts.
+ - [x] Complete and upload 3D printed models for housings and mounts.
  - [ ] Scan for other dataframes and attempt to decode them.
  - [ ] Add wiring diagram for car cable splitter to README.
- - [ ] Add ARGB strip functionality
+ - [x] Add ARGB strip functionality
- - [ ] Create a config file (led count, rpm band settings etc.)
+ - [x] Create a config file (led count, rpm band settings etc.)
+ - [ ] Make shift dots procedural (points where each dot switches state is not hard coded, but rather calcuated off of an input max/min/no. dots)
+ - [ ] Add logging.

 ## Parts List: